Bond Token Redemption

 Corporate bonds trade in large minimum blocks — typically around $200,000 per transaction in the institutional market.
 A Bondi holder with a $5,000 position cannot approach a broker and request an early exit on their own; the lot size simply does not qualify.
 The Redemption Vault solves this by pooling exit requests from multiple holders until the combined Bond Token position meets the minimum required for a block sale.
 Once that threshold is reached, the batch locks and the Cell's broker can execute the sale as a single institutional transaction.

-This is an exceptional path — not how most holders exit.
+This is an alternative path — not how most holders exit.
 Holding to maturity is the standard experience; selling on secondary markets is the other common route.
 The Redemption Vault exists for situations where neither of those works: the holder needs to exit early and onchain secondary market liquidity is insufficient for their position size.

 Early Redemption Flow Diagram